2024 British Grand Prix

 The 2024 British Grand Prix (officially known as the Formula 1 Qatar Airways British Grand Prix 2024) was a Formula One motor race that took place on 7 July 2024 at the Silverstone Circuit in Northamptonshire, England.
 It was the twelfth round of the 2024 Formula One World Championship.

 George Russell of Mercedes took pole position, but abruptly retired mid-race due to a water leak in his car.
 Teammate Lewis Hamilton won the race for what was his first win since the 2021 Saudi Arabian Grand Prix more than two seasons prior, ahead of championship leader Max Verstappen of Red Bull Racing and Lando Norris of McLaren.
 The win was Hamilton's 104th career victory and his record ninth British Grand Prix victory.

+By finishing ahead of Norris in the race, Verstappen increased his advantage in the World Drivers' Championship to 84 points, Charles Leclerc remained in third at 150 points following his second consecutive pointless race.
+His teammate Carlos Sainz Jr. closed the deficit to Leclerc to four points, while Oscar Piastri moved to fifth in the standings with 124 points.
+Red Bull extended their lead in the World Constructors' Championship to 71 points, with Ferrari and McLaren, who were second and third respectively, covered by seven points.

 Background

 The event was held at the Silverstone Circuit in Northamptonshire for the 59th time in the circuit's history, across the weekend of 5–7 July.
 The Grand Prix was the twelfth round of the 2024 Formula One World Championship and the 75th running of the British Grand Prix as a round of the Formula One World Championship.